0cjs/sedoc/8bit/apple2/iic.md

 ==================

-All page numbers below not otherwise indicated refer to the _Apple IIc Technical Reference Manual_.
+All page numbers below not otherwise indicated refer to the _Apple IIc Technical Reference Manual_ (1986).
 See that for full details, including hardware design, ROM listings, and schematics.

 References:
+- [_The Apple IIc Reference Manual, Volume 1_][tr84v1],
+  [_The Apple IIc Reference Manual, Volume 2_][tr84v2], Apple Computer Co., 1984.
+  Earlier edition technical reference manuals from Apple; still very good.
+  Schematics in v1.
+ROM listings and interrupt programming in v2.
-- [_The Apple IIc Technical Reference Manual_][techref]
+- [_The Apple IIc Technical Reference Manual_][tr86],
-  - Schematics on pp. 292-296 (newer model)
+  Addison-Wesley, 1986.
+Updated for the newer models, but some information removed and poor quality scan.
+Schematics on pp. 292-296 (newer model).
 - [Schematic Diagram of the Apple IIc][schematics] (A2S4000 model).
 - [_SAMS COMPUTERFACTS™: Apple® IIc A2S4000, Monitor A2M4090_][sams].
   Includes alternative schematics.